hyperledger-gerrit-archive/blockchain-explorer/README.md

 ## Requirements

-Following are the software dependencies required to install and run hyperledger explorer
+Following are the software dependencies required to install and run Blockchain Explorer
 * nodejs 6.9.x (Note that v7.x is not yet supported)
 * mysql 5.7 or greater

-Hyperledger Explorer works with Hyperledger Fabric 1.0.
+Blockchain Explorer works with Hyperledger Fabric 1.0.
 Install the following software dependencies to manage fabric network.
 * docker 17.06.2-ce [https://www.docker.com/community-edition]
 * docker-compose 1.14.0 [https://docs.docker.com/compose/]